-In early 2016 Washington state’s Catholic bishops recognized that the economy was creating drastic disparities in wealth and the plight of the poor was reaching a crisis point.
+In early 2016 Washington state’s Catholic bishops recognized that the economy was creating drastic disparities in wealth and the plight of those who are poor was reaching a crisis point.
 With the assistance of diocesan Catholic Charities’ offices, the bishops hosted listening sessions across the state to better understand the “joys, hopes, griefs and anxieties” of people mired in poverty in order to foster compassion within the statewide Church (Gaudium et spes, No. 1).

 In November of the same year, the bishops promulgated a pastoral letter, Who is My Neighbor?
 The Face of Poverty in Washington State.
 The letter challenged Catholics to take action as a community of faith and as neighbors to become a church that not does give up on or abandon people struggling on the peripheries of economic progress.
 Catholics should inform their consciences to stand in solidarity with those who are impoverished.

 The letter encouraged participation in PREPARES, a program at Catholic parishes across Washington State that serves pregnant women and families with children up to the age of five.
 PREPARES was established in 2014 as the state bishops’ Life to Justice Initiative and funded by a Catholic Campaign for Human Development Strategic National Grant.

 Catholic Charities agencies and many Catholic partners collaborated to create PREPARES networks of trained parish volunteers ready to serve.
 By 2019, 158 parishes across the state had responded to 12,231 families, providing accompaniment, basic needs, support groups and referrals to professional services, including multilingual services for Spanish-speaking residents and indigenous farmworkers.